 Acute Pain Nursing Assessment

 Proper nursing assessment of Acute Pain is imperative for the development of an effective pain management plan.
-Nurses play a crucial role in the assessment of pain, owing to the nature of their relationship with patients.
+Nurses play a crucial role in the assessment of pain, use these techniques on how to assess for Acute Pain:

 |Assess pain characteristics:||Assessment of pain experience is the first step in planning pain management strategies.
 The most reliable source of information about the pain is the patient.|